‘Step inside, you’re frightfully welcome!’

 House IV is a 1992 American comedy horror film.
 It was directed by Lewis Abernathy (DeepStar Six storyline), produced by Sean S. Cunningham (Friday the 13th) and Debbie Hayn-Cass and written by Geoff Miller and Deidre Higgins.
 Director Jim Wynorski co-contributed the storyline.
 Also known as House IV: The Repossession and House 4

 The film is the third and final entry in the House series consisting of House, House II and House IV.

-House III: The Horror Show was not a direct sequel, only being loosely connected to the other films through the sharing some of some crew members and the killer haunting a house premise.
+House III: The Horror Show was not a direct sequel, only being loosely connected to the other films through the sharing of some crew members and the killer haunting a house premise.